 How much does TSA PreCheck® cost?

-If you're looking for a way to help get through security lines in airports, you may want to consider applying for TSA PreCheck.
-Before you sign up, learn more about the cost for TSA PreCheck, how it works and how you may be able to get reimbursed for the membership fee.
+If you're looking for a way to help expedite the security screening process in airports, you may want to consider applying for TSA PreCheck.
+Before you apply, learn more about the cost for TSA PreCheck, how it works and how you may be able to get reimbursed for the application fee.

 What is TSA PreCheck?

-TSA PreCheck is a program run by the Transportation Security Administration to expedite airport security for travelers who pass a background check.
-The line is generally quicker than the regular security line and has a few different rules to keep it moving.
+TSA PreCheck is a program run by the Transportation Security Administration to help expedite airport security for travelers who pass a background check.

 When you are approved for PreCheck, you will receive a Known Traveler Number (KTN).
-You must input this number when reserving flights to gain access to the TSA PreCheck line.
+You must input this number when reserving flights to gain access to the TSA PreCheck line at the airport.
 TSA PreCheck is available in about 200 airports across the country.

 So, how much does TSA PreCheck cost to gain access to these benefits?